criticalhop/kalc/README.md

 Scenario output can later be used by the pipeline operator to aid with decision making - e.g. whether stop the deployment, log the event to the dashboard, etc.

-Kubectl also calculates the probability of the scenario by multiplying the probability associated with every step.
+`kubectl-val` also calculates the probability of the scenario by multiplying the probability associated with every step.

 ![kubectl-val architecture](doc/img/architecture.png)

-`kubectl-val` depends on a configured PDDL AI-planning solver running as http service and talking to poodle.
-You can grab one from [criticalhop-solver](https://github.com/criticalhop/criticalhop-solver) repository.
-By default `kubectl-val` uses a hosted [CriticalHop](https://www.criticalhop.com/) demo SaaS solver.
+`kubectl-val` depends on a configured PDDL AI-planning `poodlesolver` running as http service.
+By default it uses a cloud solver hosted by [CriticalHop](https://www.criticalhop.com/). `poodlesolver` comes with `poodle` python library and installs automatically when `kubectl-val` is installed via `pip install`.
+To run a local solver, please refer to [poodle documentation](https://github.com/criticalhop/poodle).

 # Build from source